About The Conference

 How would economic development agencies promote an urban core?

 What are the major impediments to developing one?

-Join some of the state’s leading economists and urban planning experts to hear what’s next for the U.S., California, and Inland Empire economies, and for a data-driven discussion about the region’s urban future.
+The 2017 conference brought together some of the state’s leading economists and urban planning experts who delivered fresh, data-driven insights about where the U.S., California, and Inland Empire economies are headed, and about the region’s urban future.

 When it comes to development, the future doesn’t happen, it is created by today’s decisions.

 Emcee & Welcome